HB Reavis partners with US innovation cluster specialist Cambridge Innovation Centerdownload the press release

 Currently under construction, Varso Place is due for completion in 2019.
 With one of Europe’s tallest towers, the development’s wide range of smart technologies and well-being initiatives have been developed to create a thoroughly user-centric environment.
 The mixed-use project also includes two additional buildings, offering office, retail and hospitality space.

-In 2017 Varso joined an exclusive group of buildings worldwide to be awarded WELL Core & Shell Precertification by the International WELL Building Institute.
+In 2017 Varso Tower joined an exclusive group of buildings worldwide to be awarded WELL Core & Shell Precertification by the International WELL Building Institute.